sumanthvepa/trivialhttpd/README.md

 it's launch.

-To celebrate the event, I wrote a trivial web server in C. The web server is really simply.
+To celebrate the event, I wrote a trivial web server in C. The web server is really simple.
 It always returns the same response.
 The code is < 100 lines of C.

 This demonstrates the elegance and beauty of Tim Berners Lee's